“Two roads diverged in a wood, and I – I took the one less travelled by, and that has made all the difference.” – Robert Frost

 Call to the Bar, Nova Scotia, 1987

-There is a saying that “timing is everything” and that is no more true than in bail court.
-In the 15 years that Mary-Clare was Supervisory duty counsel, she amassed a wealth of experience in bail court that allows her to quickly evaluate the case against the client – strengths and weaknesses – and put forward a plan that will best respond.
+There is a saying that “timing is everything” and that is no truer than in bail court.
+In the 15 years that Mary-Clare was supervisory duty counsel, she amassed a wealth of experience in bail court that allows her to quickly evaluate the case against the client – strengths and weaknesses – and put forward a plan that will best respond.

-Mary-Clare is delighted to now form part of the Aitken Robertson team.
+Since joining Aitken Robertson, Mary-Clare continues to be committed to the client’s ability to gain pre-trial release and is delighted to be part of the Aitken Robertson team.